• Menu

 Photojournalist: David Bulit

-Business slowed down in the 1980s and was made worse when a freeze severely damaged Emminger’s 15 acres of pineapples, forcing him to import pineapples from Mexico instead.
-In 1985, he married Virginia McKenna and moved to Parrish, about 80 miles away from Lake Placid.
-But that didn’t stop him as he commuted to Plantation Paradise to continue his reign as “The Pineapple King”.
-This was around the same time that the Placid Tower also closed down due to low ticket sales.
+His wife Lucille died on January 14, 1970.
+He remarried in 1985 to Virginia McKenna and moved to Parrish, about 80 miles from Lake Placid.
+But that didn’t stop him as he commuted to Plantation Paradise to continue his reign as “The Pineapple King.”

-He continued working there until his retirement in 2004 at the age of 85.
-He later passed away in 2008.
-The fruit stand has sat empty since his retirement with postcards laying strewn about the shop, the backs containing various recipes such as key lime pie and pineapple margarita.
-The golden pineapple still stands outside along the highway with an osprey has used to build its nest.
+Emminger continued to work at Plantation Paradise until his retirement in 2004 at the age of 85.
+He died on May 14, 2008.
+The fruit stand has sat empty since his retirement with postcards lying strewn about the shop, the backs containing various recipes such as key lime pie and pineapple margarita.
+The golden pineapple still stands outside along the highway in front of the boarded-up old gift shop.

 Bullet